-Inflammation is a common condition that can have serious health consequences.
+Inflammation is a common and serious health condition.
 According to the health website Nature Medicine, inflammation can be the cause of heart disease, cancer, diabetes and Alzheimer's disease.

-Health website Eating Well has pointed out some foods and drinks to limit when suffering from inflammation.
+Health website Eating Well has pointed out some foods and drinks that should be limited when suffering from inflammation.

-Consuming too much added sugar is a major contributor to inflammation, which increases the risk of chronic diseases such as obesity, diabetes and heart disease.
-Many foods contain added sugar, such as salad dressings, condiments, snacks and more.
+Consuming too much added sugar is a major contributor to inflammation, which increases the risk of chronic diseases such as obesity, diabetes, and heart disease.
+Many foods contain added sugar, including salad dressings, condiments, snacks, and more.

 When we have inflammation, we should limit eating foods high in sugar.